 Hello, lovely people!

-Today I’d like to share one of my favourite recent home decor projects: A rustic DIY flower drying rack.
+Today I’d like to share one of my favourite recent home decor projects: A DIY flower drying rack.

 Here’s why I love it:

 - It’s easy to make.
 It involves just three steps.
 All of which are “tie a knot”.